tabular-io/iceberg-kafka-connect/README.md

 ## Change data capture
 This example applies inserts, updates, and deletes based on the value of a field in the record.
 For example, if the `_cdc_op` field is set to `I` then the record is inserted, if `U` then it is upserted, and if `D` then it is deleted.
-This requires that the table be in Iceberg v2 format and have an identity field (or fields) defined.
-This can be combined with multi-table fan-out.
+This requires that the table be in Iceberg v2 format.
+The Iceberg identifier field(s) are used to identify a row, if that is not set for the table, then the `iceberg.tables.idColumns`configuration can be set instead.
+CDC can be combined with multi-table fan-out.

 ### Create the destination table
 See above for creating the table